Forricide/still-feel-alive/Chapter 9.md

 Gregor turns at the sound of it hitting the ground.
 The expression on his face isn't one she's seen before; an electric blue vortex swirls underneath his transparent skin.

+"What are you doing here?"

+She thinks.
+Not for long; there's nothing there, just a thick mental fog.
+"I don't know.
+What's going on?"

+"We're fighting the- no, forget that."
+He turns for a moment, spewing out some viscous spray.
+It splatters across the faces of two dozen men; they slow down, stumbling, before being run over by more behind them.
+"I can deal with this one.
+Go find Faultline."

 [simurgh wing? probably not, this seems irrelevant]